MKrabs/Blog/docs/ASE_is_fun/structure.md

 Beispiele aus Code zeigen

-## Definition of the entities, services, and repositories
+## Definition of the entities, repositories and services

-Currently, our users profile have been structured as follows, all inside of the `models.py` file:
+Currently, all of our entities, repositories, and services are defined in the `models.py` file.
+This is not ideal, as it makes it difficult to identify the domain model and understand the relationships between the different entities.
+To show you one example, we will look at how our users profile have been structured inside the `models.py` file:

 ```python
 class Profile(models.Model):